devedmonton/codevid19.com/policies/rules.md

 Participants are welcome to use any language they deem most appropriate for their application, however CODEVID-19 reserves the right to only accept submissions in English, or where an English translation is provided, should a project wish to be considered for prizes.

-To participate, team members must be at least 13 years of ago at the time the competition started on March 16th at 00:00 UTC.
+To participate, team members must be at least 13 years of age at the time the competition started on March 16th at 00:00 UTC.
 To be considered for prizes, teams must include no more than 5 people.

-Prizes amounts and types will be determined at the discretion of organizers and event sponsors, and distributed in a manner they see fit.
+Prizes amounts and types will be determined at the discretion of organizers and event sponsors and distributed in a manner they see fit.

 In the event of a tie for a prize awarded by vote, then the winner will be deemed the first project to receive their final vote.
 If this does not resolve the tie, the organizers reserve the right to determine a winner based on their judgement.
 The organizers will strive to do so in an appropriate, fair and impartial manner.